David Hopkin

 David Isaac Hopkin (born 21 August 1970) is a Scottish professional football coach and former player who was most recently the manager of Ayr United.

 As a player he was a midfielder from 1989 until 2003, notably in the English Premier League including spells with Chelsea, Leeds United and Bradford City.
 He also played in the Football League for Crystal Palace.
 He started and finished his career in his native Scotland with Greenock Morton.
 He earned seven caps for Scotland, scoring two goals.

 Since retiring as a player he has worked as a coach at Greenock Morton and Livingston, becoming head coach of Livingston in 2015.
 Hopkin guided Livingston to successive promotions in 2017 and 2018, but opted to leave the club in May 2018.
 He then had short spells as manager of, successively, Bradford City, Greenock Morton and Ayr United.

+He is now the Head of Youth Recruitment at Rangers FC.

 Club career

 Hopkin started his career at Morton before moving to Premier League side Chelsea in 1992.
 He did not play many games for Chelsea and was later sold to Crystal Palace in 1995 for £850,000 just after their relegation from the Premier League.

 At Selhurst Park he wrote himself into Palace folklore by scoring a 90th-minute winner in the 1997 First Division play-off final against Sheffield United, to put Palace back into the Premier League.
 He also scored a key goal in the semi-final against Wolverhampton Wanderers.
 After two years with Palace, Hopkin moved on to Leeds United and then to their local rivals Bradford City.

 He later went on to play for Crystal Palace again before returning to Scotland with his hometown club Greenock Morton in a player/coaching role – however he had to retire in 2003 due to a recurring ankle injury.
 During his second playing spell at Morton he scored twice, once in the League Cup against St Mirren and once in the league against Gretna.